-Our Senior Secured Credit Facility contains financial covenants that require (i) commencing with the fiscal quarter ended June 30, 2017, compliance with a leverage ratio test set at (A) 3.00 to 1.00 as of the last day of each fiscal guarter ending prior to March 31, 2018 and (B) 2.50 to 1.00 as of the last day of each fiscal quarter ending on or after March 31, 2018, (ii) commencing with the fiscal quarter ended June 30, 2017, compliance with an interest coverage ratio test set at 2.75 to 1.00 as of the last day of each fiscal quarter, (iii) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the Canadian Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a Canadian asset coverage ratio test set at 1.00 to 1.00 and (iv) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the U.S. Facility at any time during such fiscal guarter was greater than \$0, compliance as of the end of such fiscal quarter with a U.S. asset coverage ratio test set at 1.00 to 1.00.
-Our ability to meet these financial ratios can be affected by events beyond our control and we cannot assure you that we will be able to meet these ratios.
-A breach of any covenant or restriction contained in the agreement governing our Senior Secured Credit Facility could result in an event of default under this agreement.
+Our New Senior Secured Credit Facility contains financial covenants that require (i) commencing with the fiscal quarter ended June 30, 2019, compliance with a leverage ratio test set at 2.50 to 1.00 as of the last day of each fiscal quarter, (ii) commencing with the fiscal quarter ended June 30, 2019, compliance with an interest coverage ratio test set at 2.75 to 1.00 as of the last day of each fiscal quarter, (iii) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the New Canadian Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a Canadian asset coverage ratio test set at 1.00 to 1.00 and (iv) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the New U.S. Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a U.S. asset coverage ratio test set at 1.00 to 1.00.
+Our ability to satisfy these financial ratios can be affected by events beyond our control and we cannot assure you that we will be able to satisfy these ratios.
+A breach of any covenant or restriction contained in the agreement governing our New Senior Secured Credit Facility could result in an event of default under this agreement.
 If any such event of default occurs, the lenders under the facility, may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding borrowings, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable.
-The lenders under our Senior Secured Credit Facility, also have the right upon an event of default thereunder to terminate any commitments they have to provide further borrowings.
-Further, following an event of default under the agreement governing our Senior Secured Credit Facility, the lenders under the facility will have the right to proceed against the collateral granted to them to secure that debt.
-If the debt under our Senior Secured Credit Facility was to be accelerated, our assets may not be sufficient to repay in full that debt or any other debt that may become due as a result of that acceleration.
+The lenders under our New Senior Secured Credit Facility, also have the right upon an event of default thereunder to terminate any commitments they have to provide further borrowings.
+Further, following an event of default under the agreement governing our New Senior Secured Credit Facility, the lenders under the facility will have the right to proceed against the collateral granted to them to secure that debt.
+If the debt under our New Senior Secured Credit Facility was to be accelerated, our assets may not be sufficient to repay in full that debt or any other debt that may become due as a result of that acceleration.